Napoleon III: 1848 Revolution and birth of the Second Republic

-The Moderate Republican leaders of the provisional government, Lamartine and Cavaignac, considered arresting him as a dangerous revolutionary, but once again he outmaneuvered them.
-He wrote to the President of the Provisional Government: "I believe I should wait to return to the heart of my country, so that my presence in France will not serve as a pretext to the enemies of the Republic."
+The Moderate Republican leaders of the provisional government, Lamartine and Cavaignac, considered arresting Louis Napoleon as a dangerous revolutionary, but once again he outmaneuvered them.
+He wrote to the president of the provisional government: "I believe I should wait to return to the heart of my country, so that my presence in France will not serve as a pretext to the enemies of the Republic."

 In June 1848, the June Days Uprising broke out in Paris, led by the far left, against the conservative majority in the National Assembly.
 Hundreds of barricades appeared in the working-class neighborhoods.
-General Cavaignac, the leader of the army, first withdrew his soldiers from Paris to allow the insurgents to deploy their barricades, and then returned with overwhelming force to crush the uprising; from 24 to 26 June, there were battles in the streets of the working class districts of Paris.
+General Louis-Eugène Cavaignac, the leader of the army, first withdrew his soldiers from Paris to allow the insurgents to deploy their barricades, and then returned with overwhelming force to crush the uprising; from 24 to 26 June, there were battles in the streets of the working class districts of Paris.
 An estimated five thousand insurgents were killed at the barricades, fifteen thousand were arrested, and four thousand deported.

-His absence from Paris meant that Louis Napoleon was not connected either with the uprising, or with the brutal repression that had followed.
+Louis Napoleon's absence from Paris meant that he was not connected either with the uprising, or with the brutal repression that had followed.
 He was still in London on 17–18 September, when the elections for the National Assembly were held, but he was a candidate in thirteen departments.
 He was elected in five departments; in Paris, he received 110,000 votes of the 247,000 cast, the highest number of votes of any candidate.
 He returned to Paris on 24 September, and this time he took his place in the National Assembly.
-In seven months, he had gone from a political exile in London to a highly visible place in the National Assembly, as the government finished the new Constitution and prepared for the first election ever of a President of the French Republic.
+In seven months, he had gone from a political exile in London to a highly visible place in the National Assembly, as the government finished the new constitution and prepared for the first election ever of a president of the French Republic.